Sage Privacy Policy

 • Sensitive Personal Information

 Personal Information Sold or Shared.
 We have not sold any Personal Information in the past twelve months.
 We have shared Personal Information in the past twelve months with our third party advertising partners to serve ads to you about our products and services as you browse the Internet.
 “Sharing” is defined under California privacy law as “renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s Personal Information by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions between a business and a third party for cross-context behavioral advertising for the benefit of a business in which no money is exchanged.”
 This sharing means that these third-party service providers may use their own cookies or tags to track your online activities and purchases in order to deliver targeted advertising based on your interests.
-You can opt of sharing through the Do Not Share My Personal Information link.
-Additionally, if your browser supports it, you can turn on the Global Privacy Control (GPC) to opt-out of the “sharing” of your Personal Information.
+You can opt out of sharing through the Do Not Share My Personal Information link.
+Additionally, if your browser supports it, you can turn on the Global Privacy Control (GPC) to opt-out of the “sharing” of your Personal Information for the purpose of targeting advertisements.
 Learn more at the Global Privacy Control website.
-Sage Truck Driving Schools has no actual knowledge of any sales or sharing of Personal Information of minors under 16 years of age.
+We have no actual knowledge of any sales or sharing of Personal Information of minors under 16 years of age.

 CALIFORNIA PRIVACY RIGHTS

-The California Consumer Privacy Act (CCPA) provides California residents with specific rights regarding their Personal Information.
-This section describes your California privacy rights and explains how to exercise those rights.
+California Consumer Privacy Act.
+The California Consumer Privacy Act, as amended (“CCPA”) provides California residents with specific rights regarding their Personal Information.
+This section describes your CCPA rights and explains how to exercise those rights.

 Upon verification of your identity you may: